-6.2 Subcontractor Invoices.
-Subcontractor(s) shall directly invoice Outside Counsel, and Outside Counsel shall then invoice Agency for the work performed.
-The actual work performed by subcontractor shall be specifically identified in the invoice supported by attached documentation.

-6.3 Prompt Payment.
-Payments to Outside Counsel by Agency under this OCC shall be in compliance with Chapters 402 and 2251 of the Texas Government Code and Title 34, Chapter 20, Subchapter F of the Texas Administrative Code.
+- 6.2 Subcontractor Invoices.
+Subcontractor(s) shall directly invoice Outside Counsel, and Outside Counsel shall then invoice agency for the work performed.
+The actual work performed by subcontractor shall be specifiedly identified in the invoice supported by attached documentation. - 6.3 Prompt Paymer.
+Payn ents to Outside Counsel by Agency under this OCC shall be in compliance with Charters 4, 2 and 2251 of the Texas Government Code and Title 34, Chapter 20, Subchapter F of the Texas Administrative Code. - 6.4 Admit strative Fee.

-6.4 Administrative Fee.
 Outside Counsel agrees that, pursuant to Subsection 402.0212(c) of the Texas Government Code and Title 1, Chapter 57 of the Texas Administrative Code, a non-refundable administrative fee is due to the OAG for the review of Outside Counsel invoices.
+This fee is due within 30 days of the OAG's approval of this OCC and for each biennium thereafter for the duration of the OCC Term.
 In the event that Outside Counsel fails to timely submit to the OAG the required administrative fee, any invoices shall be deemed incorrect and incomplete and not eligible for payment.
-Outside Counsel may not charge or seek reimbursement from the Agency for the payment of the administrative fee.
+Outside Counsel may not charge, or seek reimbursement from, the Agency for the payment of the administrative fee.